AdalbertoLacruz/less_dart/README.md

 to a `.css` file and this could be the source for a polymer transformer, by example.
 Consider to use the less transformer as the first in the chain.

+When pub build is started, a change in a `.less` file, or a `.html` file detected as entry point, trigger the transformer process again.

 #### Transformer Configuration